-- 5.1.1 The qualified REB Office Personnel will review the SOPs at least biennially.
-Applicable SOPs will be reviewed sooner if changes to regulations, guidelines, or standard practice warrant revisions or the creation of new SOPs; - 5.1.2 SOPs may be revised for reasons including, but not limited to: changes to regulations or guidelines, new policies, or changes to REB or administrative practices; - 5.1.3 The qualified REB Office Personnel will make the necessary modifications to existing SOPs, or draft a new SOP(s).
-SOPs are controlled documents and new drafts will be indicated by the addition of "DRAFT version date" and removal of the previous "Final Version Date"; - 5.1.4 The revised SOP(s) will be circulated to the REB Office Personnel and REB Chair or designee, as well as REB members (as appropriate) for review.
+- 5.1.1 The REB SOP Committee will review the SOPs at least every 3 years.
+If reversioning is not required a Memo will be posted with the documents to indicate that the review was conducted.
+Applicable SOPs will be reviewed sooner if changes to regulations, guidelines, or standard practice warrant revisions or the creation of new SOPs; - 5.1.2 SOPs may be revised for reasons including, but not limited to: changes to regulations or guidelines, new policies, or changes to REB or administrative practices; - 5.1.3 The REB SOP Committee will make the necessary modifications to existing SOPs, or draft a new SOP(s).
+SOPs are controlled documents and new drafts will be indicated by the addition of "DRAFT version date" and removal of the previous "Final Version Date"; - 5.1.4 The revised SOP(s) will be circulated to the REB SOP Committee for review.

-Comments will be incorporated into a new version with an updated version date; - 5.1.5 Once the SOP content is approved, the draft version date will be removed and the date of the approved version will be entered as the "Final Version Date".
+Comments will be incorporated into a new version with an updated version date: - 5.1.5 Once the SOP content is approved, the draft version date will be removed and the date of the approved version will be entered as the "Final Version Date".
 The history of revisions will be recorded in the 'SOP History' section of each SOP; - 5.1.6 Signatures on the SOP as determined by organizational policy will denote SOP approval.
 A new final version of the SOP supersedes any previous versions.